 - After making the payment, guard it with your life.
 If you lose the payment receipt, you may have to pay again.

-Step 3 – Schedule Appointment
+Step 3 – Book an Appointment Online

 First you must create a profile on this Apply US Visa site.
 After filling up the DS-160 Form (step1) and making payment (step2), you can schedule your appointment on that site.
 The following info is needed to schedule your appointment: